matthew-vaught/smart-plug-research/README.md

 ## Methods & Tools

+- ## Data Acquisition
+  - Data was stored in an **InfluxDB** time-series database.
+  - Developed custom **SQL-style queries** to efficiently extract plug-level power readings for analysis.
+  - Queried and exported millions of rows for downstream processing in Python.

 - **Data Cleaning & Aggregation**:
   - Converted minute-level readings into hourly, daily, and weekly consumption trends.
   - Filtered erroneous values and standardized timestamps.